StateSmith/tutorial-3/lesson-2/README.md

 In this lesson, we will create a new state machine from scratch.

 ## Create A New PlantUML File
-We can do this manually, or ss.cli can help us by generating a template for us.
+We can do this manually, or `ss.cli` can help us by generating a new diagram from template for us.

-Let's use ss.cli to generate a new state machine template for us.
+Let's use `ss.cli`.
+Run the following command in the terminal:

 ```bash
 ss.cli